Singular Soliton Operators and Indefinite Metrics

 Let $\Gamma$ be a real hyperelliptic Riemann Surface $w^2=R_{2g+1}(z)$ of the Bloch-Floquet function $\Psi_{\pm}(x,z)$ in the ``finite-gap'' periodic case.
-It has exactly two antiholomorphic involutions $\tau_{\pm}$ where $z\rightarrow\bar{z}$ .
-We choose the one such that an infinite cycle (i.e. the spectral zone where $z\in\RR$ and $z\rightarrow +\infty$) belongs to the fix point set.
-The poles of $\Psi$ are $x$-independent and form a divisor $\cal D$ consisting of $g$ points where $g$ is a genus.
-The canonical contour $p_0\in\Gamma$ containing all points with unimodular multipliers $|\varkappa|=1$ is defined (see\cite{GrinNov_UMN_2009}).
-We assume in the decomposition theorem below that it is nonsingular.
-It is invariant under the action of antiinvolution.
-The infinite component of canonical contour contains an infinite point $\infty\in \Gamma$.
-The antiinvolution is identical on the real part of that component.
-Fixing $\varkappa$ we choose a countable number of points $z_q=(\lambda_q(\varkappa),\pm)$ in the canonical contour.
-They correspond to the functions $\Psi_q=\Psi(x,z_q)$.
+It has exactly two antiholomorphic involutions $\tau_{\pm}$ where $z\rightarrow\bar{z}$.
+We choose $\tau=\tau_+$ such that the ``infinite cycle'' (i.e. the spectral zone where $z\in\RR$ and $z\rightarrow +\infty$) belongs to the fix point set.
+The $z$-poles of $\Psi$ do not depend on $x$.
+They form a divisor $\cal D$ consisting of $g$ points.
+Here $g$ is the genus of $\Gamma$.
+By definition the canonical contour $p_0\in\Gamma$ consist of all points with unimodular multipliers $|\varkappa|=1$ (see\cite{GrinNov_UMN_2009}).
+In the decomposition theorem below we assume that it is nonsingular.
+The $p_0$ is invariant under the action of antiinvolution $\tau$.
+The infinite component of the canonical contour contains an infinite point $\infty\in \Gamma$.
+The antiinvolution $\tau$ acts trivially on the real part of that component.
+By fixing $\varkappa$ we get a countable set of points $z_q=(\lambda_q(\varkappa), \pm)$ in the canonical contour.
+Let us consider the corresponding set of functions $\Psi_q=\Psi(x,z_q)$.
 Except of finite number, all these points belong to the infinite component.
-Our Spectral Transform maps the space of $C^{\infty}$-functions in the canonical contour (properly decreasing at infinity) into the space of functions $\cF_{X}$ in the real line $R$.
-It preserves an indefinite metric as it was proved in \cite{GrinNov_UMN_2009}. {\bf In the present work we describe the image of this Transform.} It is the space $\cF_{X}$.
-The case of smooth real periodic operators (i.e. the set $X$ is empty) corresponds to such cases that the Riemann surface has all branching points real, and the divisor $\cal D$ such that every finite gap cycle contains exactly one simple pole (see \cite{DMN76}.
-The union of all gaps is exactly equal to the fixpoint set of the second antiinvolution of the Riemann Surface $\Gamma$.
-The case of Fourier Transform corresponds to the case where all branching points are real and ${\cal D}=g \times \infty$.
-It has the best possible multiplicative properties of basis similar to the properties of the standard exponential basis in the ordinary Fourier Transform (i.e. the genus zero surface is $w^2=z$, and canonical contour is an infinite cycle over the line $z\geq 0,\ \ z\in \RR$).
-In the Fourier Transform case every singular point $x_j$ is such that $n_j$ is equal to the genus, and there is only one singular point at the period.
-There exists an operator $R$ with coefficients dependent on $x,y,x+y$ but independent on the point $P$ of Riemann surface $R=\partial_x^g+a_1\partial_x^{g-1}+...$ such that for the Baker-Akhiezer functions we have
+Our Spectral Transform maps the space of $C^{\infty}$-functions on the canonical contour (properly decreasing at infinity) into the space of functions $\cF_{X}$ on the real line $R$.
+It preserves an indefinite metric as it was proved in \cite{GrinNov_UMN_2009}. {\bf In the present work we describe the image of this Transform.
+It is the whole space $\cF_{X}$.}

+Let us describe first the case of smooth real periodic operators: The set $X$ is empty.
+All branching points of the Riemann surface are real.